ryanmac8/HA-Mint-Mobile/README.md

 # Mint Mobile - Home Assistant Integration

 This integration creates a sensor for each line and displays the remaining data usage for the month.
 If you have a Mint Mobile family, it will also pull in the data usage for each line.
-The sensor name is includes additional attributes about the line.
+The sensor includes additional attributes about the line.
 If there's any interest in needing the attributes broken out into additional sensors, open a issue and let me know.

 ### Attributes Included: